Home Syllabus Lecture lesson Assignment Lab Example Reference MyLS

 • Design and write C programs to solve general computing problems.

-• Understand and describe the principles of data structures in data representation, storage, and operations, as well as in algorithm design and implementation.
+• Understand and apply the principles of data structures in data representation, organization, storage, and operations, as well as in algorithm design and implementation.

 • Design, analyze, and implement application-specific data structures for algorithms.